alpine9000/amiga_examples/README.md

 (re)Learning how to program an Amiga after a 20 year break
 ==========================================================
-Introduction
+introduction
 ------------
 This repo is not meant to be an amiga programming guide.
 If you're looking for the correct way to program an amiga, there are lots of other guides out there.
-These examples start were I left off around 1990, and we had very bad programming habbits in those days.
+These examples start where I left off around 1990.
+We had very bad programming habbits in those days.

 I do however try to show exactly what is going on in each example.
 Wherever possible I try and use constants from the OS includes instead of magic custom addresses etc.

 Where possible I will try and write development system programs that show how data is created/converted.

-Documentation
+documentation
 -------------
 * [68000 instructions](http://68k.hax.com/)
 * [vasm documentation](http://sun.hasenbraten.de/vasm/release/vasm.html)